 In examples of classic woodland gardens, the look achieved is that you'd find bordering forests in your area.
-The leaves from the nearby trees form the "mulch," so you just leave the leaves in place, thereby eliminating leaf-removal.
+The leaves from the nearby trees form the "mulch," so you just leave the leaves in place, thereby eliminating leaf removal.
 For plants, select specimens native to your region.
-In my region (New England, USA), that would mean plants such as ferns, arrowwood viburnum shrubs, mountain laurel shrubs, bloodroot wildflowers, bunchberry and partridgeberry vines.
+For example in the U.S. New England region, that would mean plants such as ferns, arrowwood viburnum shrubs, mountain laurel shrubs, bloodroot wildflowers, bunchberry, and partridgeberry vines.
 If you do a Web search for "native plants" plus the name of your state, you may be able to find a local supplier of plants native to your area.

 Woodland Gardens for Suburban Landscaping

 Not taking "woodland gardens" quite so literally, one can also strive simply for a low-maintenance yard with an informal look.
 Think "diversification," so that you get something of interest in each of the four seasons of landscaping.
 Install flowering shrubs such as rhododendrons for spring blossoms, evergreens such as yews for winter color, and blackhaw viburnum shrubs for fall color (of course, you place yourself ahead in the game if you grow something with multi-season interest, such as oakleaf hydrangea).
 Spring bulb plants will naturalize, and they bloom early enough to take advantage of the sun the area will get before the trees leaf out.
 Hosta plants bloom in summer and can be used as a border.